wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             Boolean
         </td>
         <td>
-            Single-threaded drivers only.
-When true, instructs the driver to scan the MongoDB deployment exactly once after server selection fails and then either select a server or raise an error.
-When false, the driver blocks and searches for a server up to the serverSelectionTimeoutMS value.
+            When true, the driver scans the MongoDB deployment exactly once after server selection fails and then either selects a server or raises an error.
+When false, the driver searches for a server until the serverSelectionTimeoutMS value is reached.
+Only applies for single-threaded drivers.
         </td>
         <td>
             true